-Amanda Linehan has served as the Communications Manager for MAPC since 2008, having previously worked as a professional journalist.
+Amanda Linehan has served as the head of communications for MAPC since 2008, having previously worked as a professional journalist.
 Ms. Linehan leads the communications team at MAPC, promoting the agency’s work online, in the media, and through marketing channels.
 She also manages mapc.org and oversees the agency’s blog, annual report, graphic design, photography/videography, email marketing, event outreach and social media presence, as well as communication with the MAPC Board and Council membership.

 Prior to joining MAPC, Ms. Linehan worked as a print and web reporter, writing for weekly and daily newspapers in Rhode Island and Greater Boston.
 She spent two years as Editor for the Malden Observer before coming to MAPC, launching that paper’s first blog, website and Facebook page.
 She has also worked as a freelance art and theater reviewer, and currently manages her husband’s professional web portfolio at marklinehan.com.
 Ms. Linehan is also a vegetarian food blogger.